Jump toUpdate content

 A stateless application is a computer program that does not save client data between sessions.
 Data generated in one session is not saved for use in the next session with that client.
 All applications deployed on Serverless Containers are stateless.

-The timeout is the maximum amount of time during which your container can process a request before we stop it.
+The timeout is the maximum length of time your container can spend processing a request before being stopped.
+This value must be in the range 10s to 900s.

 Triggers are a named channel for a class of events.
 The following are examples of triggers: